asyhar22/asyhar22/README.md

 ## About Me

 I am a passionate data enthusiast who enjoys working with data and extracting insights from it.
-I have a solid foundation in Python programming and am continuously learning new skills and techniques to improve my knowledge in the field of data science.
+I have a solid foundation in Python programming and am continuously learning new skills and techniques to improve my knowledge in this field.

 ## Projects